 Insights From an Insider: Edward Lo

 The transition to university life can be a period of adjustments for many students – especially for those who are used to a more structured education system where an entire year’s curriculum is planned out for them.
 At the same time, book smart students who might have scored well in an exam-oriented system may struggle to grasp other competencies that are now essential as they prepare to enter the working world.
-That’s where SMU adds value to its students, explains SMU School of Accountancy student Edward Lo.
+That’s where SMU adds value to its students, explains SMU School of Accountancy alumnus Edward Lo.

 “Beyond the specific technical knowledge required for my double degree, SMU’s core modules focus on developing soft skills, linguistics and thinking methodology – all of which are vital in working life,” he said.

-The double degree programme which Edward is pursuing – Bachelor of Accountancy and Business Management – includes extensive courses immersing its students in history and culture in Asia.
+The double degree programme which Edward pursued – Bachelor of Accountancy and Business Management – includes extensive courses immersing its students in history and culture in Asia.
 While they are not, ostensibly, the domain expertise one would associate with financial degrees, such know-how certainly helps build the “soft” assets for those seeking a successful career in the region.

 "My experience added another dimension to my university life, beyond just academics."